eigenric/pelican-toggle/README.md

 Contributing
 ------------

 Contributions are welcome and much appreciated.
 Every little bit helps.
 You can contribute by improving the documentation, adding missing features, and fixing bugs.
-You can also help out by reviewing and commenting on [existing issues][].
+You can also help out by reviewing and commenting on [existing issues][https://github.com/getpelican/pelican/issues].

-To start contributing to this plugin, review the [Contributing to Pelican][] documentation, beginning with the **Contributing Code** section.
+To start contributing to this plugin, review the [Contributing to Pelican][https://docs.getpelican.com/en/latest/contribute.html] documentation, beginning with the **Contributing Code** section.

 [existing issues]: https://github.com/pelican-plugins/pelican-toggle/issues
 [Contributing to Pelican]: https://docs.getpelican.com/en/latest/contribute.html